NCI-CGR/ImpureMerge/README.md

 This pipeline filters for SNPs R2 > 0.25 (in atleast on one batch) and filters for R2 > 0.3 in merged file. bcftools is used for merging.

-Note: Due to the file size limit, input data sample has been uploaded into this repository.
 ## Command line arguments

 Copy config.yaml and Snakefile.sh to your directory, edit the config file with input and output directory as needed